unslothai/unsloth/README.md

 ```python
 import torch; torch.version.cuda
 ```
 2. For Pytorch 2.1.0: You can update Pytorch via Pip (interchange `cu121` / `cu118`).
 Go to https://pytorch.org/ to learn more.
 Select either `cu118` for CUDA 11.8 or `cu121` for CUDA 12.1.
 If you have a RTX 3060 or higher (A100, H100 etc), use the `"ampere"` path.
+For Pytorch 2.1.1: got to step 3.
 ```bash
 pip install --upgrade --force-reinstall --no-cache-dir torch==2.1.0 triton \
   --index-url https://download.pytorch.org/whl/cu121